What is Subutex?

 One consideration which separates the one from the other is the potential for abuse, with the naloxone in suboxone discouraging it to a greater degree (given its adverse effects).
 This suggests that Suboxone could be preferable to Subutex for severe opioid addiction or for patients seeking MAT after a relapse.

-Subutex is preferable, however, for patients who cannot tolerate the presence of naloxone, making it a useful maintenance alternative to Suboxone.
+Subutex is preferable, however, for patients who cannot tolerate the presence of naloxone, such as pregnant women, making it a useful maintenance alternative to Suboxone.

 Subutex Side Effects

 Like any medication, Subutex has the potential for some side effects, including:

 Note that not all or any of these side effects may occur, and need not require immediate medical attention.
 When they do arise, they may very well be temporary, as the body adjusts to the medication.
 The healthcare professionals at an MAT clinic could also help prevent or reduce these side effects.